 When do Travel Study Courses take place?

-Travel Study Courses (TSC) typically occur during Spring Break after Spring Semester ends, and after Fall Semester ends.
+Travel Study Courses typically occur during Spring Break after Spring Semester ends, and after Fall Semester ends.

 What is the faculty to student ratio?

 When using a Program Provider, the ratio and price breakdown can vary.
 Remember, the Program Provider is your in-country support staff.

 The preferred faculty to student ratio: 6-15 students: 1 administering faculty.
 16-20 students: 1-2 administering faculty, may participate.